-Finally, in addition to the litany of issues in H.R.
-1 discussed already, the bill creates and expands an existing program for the government to finance election campaigns.
-H.R.
-1 would provide for the government to match contributions to politicians' campaigns with \$6 in public funds for every \$1 contribution, up to the first \$200 of a contribution.
-In some cases, the match can reach 9 to 1: nine dollars in public funds for every dollar donated.
+Finally, in addition to the litany of issues in S. 1 discussed already, the bill dramatically expands an existing program for the government to finance election campaigns.
+15 S. 1 would provide for taxpayer dollars to match contributions to politicians' campaigns with \$6 in public funds for every \$1 contribution, up to the first \$200 of a contribution.
+16 In some cases, the match can reach 9 to 1: nine dollars in public funds for every dollar donated.